-The Social Security number rule is a new wrinkle introduced by the TCJA, so don’t assume that you qualify for the child tax credit for your younger child this year because you qualified with your older child last year.
+The Social Security number rule is a new wrinkle introduced by the TCJA, so don’t assume that you qualify for the child tax credit for your younger child simply because you qualified with your older child in previous years.
 Make sure you have that Social Security number.

 Take a deep breath – that refund isn’t in your hands quite yet.
 You must also meet certain income requirements to qualify for the child tax credit, although the TCJA has made this rule pretty generous.

 This is a “phaseout” tax credit.
-This means that the full $2,000 per child credit begins reducing as you earn more income, until you finally won’t qualify for the credit at all.
-But the thresholds are now pretty high: $200,000 for single taxpayers and those who qualify as head of household, and $400,000 if you’re married filing jointly.
-This is up from $75,000 and $110,000 respectively before 2018.
+The full $2,000 per child credit begins reducing as you earn more income, until you finally won’t qualify for the credit at all if you earn too much.
+But the thresholds are pretty high, thanks to the changes made by the TCJA: $200,000 for single taxpayers and those who qualify as head of household, and $400,000 if you’re married filing jointly.
+This is up from just $75,000 and $110,000 respectively before 2018.

 But here’s a bit of good news.
-You’re earning a pretty comfortable income if you pass these thresholds, and the thresholds aren’t your gross income, but rather your modified adjusted gross income, or MAGI.
+You’re earning a pretty comfortable income if you pass these thresholds, even in 2021, and the thresholds aren’t your gross income, but rather your modified adjusted gross income, or MAGI.

 So What's Your MAGI?

 You can determine your MAGI by first calculating your adjusted gross income.
-This will appear on line 7, located on page 2 of the new 2018 Form 1040 when you complete your federal tax return.
+This will appear on line 11 of the 2021 Form 1040 when you've completed your federal tax return.

 Now Calculate Your MAGI

 OK, you’re halfway there.
-Now add to your AGI any tax deductions you took for foreign earned income or foreign housing exclusions.
+Add to your AGI any tax deductions you took for foreign earned income or foreign housing exclusions.
 That's it.
 The result is your MAGI for child tax credit purposes.

-Most taxpayers don’t take these deductions, so in all likelihood, your MAGI for child tax credit purposes is the same as your AGI, just as it appears right there on line 7 of your 1040 form.
+Most taxpayers don’t take these deductions, so your MAGI for child tax credit purposes is probably the same as your AGI, just as it appears on line 11 of your 1040 form.
 You won’t necessarily calculate your MAGI in this same way for other tax breaks and credits.
 The MAGI rules can be marginally different for each.

 The Credit for Other Dependents

 The TCJA made another significant change to the child tax credit in 2018, expanding it to create a credit for older dependents as well.
-So don’t think you’re out of luck if you’ve realized that you’ve met all these qualifiers, only to realize that your dependent child turned 17 on Dec.
-30 so he doesn’t meet the age requirement.
-You might still qualify for this new, extra tax credit.
+You’re not necessarily out of luck if you’ve realized that you’ve met all these qualifiers, but your dependent child turned 17 on Dec.
+30 so they don't meet the age requirement.
+You might still qualify for this extra tax credit.

-It just won’t be as much – it’s $500 rather than $2,000.
+It won’t be as much – it’s just $500 rather than $2,000, or $3,000 or $3,600 in 2021.
 It’s been referred to as the “family tax credit,” although technically, the IRS calls it the “credit for other dependents.”
 But this add-on for other dependents is unfortunately a nonrefundable credit.
 It can decrease or erase your tax bill, but that’s about it.
 The IRS won’t send you part of the balance if any of the $500 is left over.

 What About Qualifying Relatives?

-So what if your child is 25 or older, still living at home and you’re supporting her?
-You might still qualify for this new offshoot of the child tax credit even though she won’t qualify as your child dependent for tax purposes because she’s too old.
-She might be your qualifying relative instead.
+Your child might still qualify for this new offshoot of the child tax credit even if she’s older than age 19, or age 24 if she’s a full-time student.
+She won’t qualify as your child dependent for tax purposes because she’s too old, but she might be your qualifying relative instead.

-According to the IRS, this would be the case if she had gross income – not AGI or MAGI income – of less than $4,200 as of 2019, and if you provided more than half of her total financial support for the tax year.
+According to the IRS, this would be the case if she had gross income – not AGI or MAGI income – of less than $4,300, and if you provided more than half of her total financial support for the tax year.
 She actually wouldn’t even have to live with you if you paid more than half of her household expenses so she could live elsewhere, assuming she’s your child.

 Otherwise, anyone who isn’t related to you would have to live with you throughout the entire year, but yes, if that person meets all these rules, you could claim the “other dependent” credit for her, too.